The whole purpose of religion is to facilitate love and compassion, patience, tolerance, humility and forgiveness – Dalai Lama

 WHY STUDY THIS SUBJECT?

 Religions have always asked fundamental questions, such as: What is the true meaning of life?
 What happens to us after death?
 How do we explain human suffering and injustices?
 Students learn to respect themselves and understand their own identity, to respect others, and to understand their own and others’ rights and responsibilities.
-Philosophy & Ethics provides an excellent opportunity for young people to engage with contemporary contentious issues, developing social, cultural, political, philosophical and historical awareness.
+Religious Studies provides an excellent opportunity for young people to engage with contemporary contentious issues, developing social, cultural, political, philosophical and historical awareness.

 Students will develop philosophical thought, decision making skills, collaboration and independent working skills and the search for compromise and conflict resolutions that work.
 Over time, students will develop important key skills such as empathy, respect, tolerance, application, reflection, investigation and interpretation.
-So, whether you want to become a teacher, lawyer, police officer, social worker or even work in the armed forces, Philosophy & Ethics provides you with the skills to successfully work alongside others in a multi-faith society.
+So, whether you want to become a teacher, lawyer, police officer, social worker or even work in the armed forces, Religious Studies provides you with the skills to successfully work alongside others in a multi-faith society.

 WHAT WILL I STUDY?

-There are three main areas of study within GCSE Philosophy & Ethics:
+There are three main areas of study within GCSE Religious Studies:

 - Christianity (Beliefs, Teachings and Practices)